doc4d/4d-web-studio/docs/design-webforms/events/events.md

 Webforms do not currently share their contexts.
 This means that datasources are currently not shared between webforms.
 For example, you cannot use webform1's datasources in webform2.

 :::
+### Chaining actions

+You can attach several events to a component or datasource.

+Events are executed in their defined order.
+When an event triggers, its actions are executed sequentially.
+This means that each action starts only when the previous one has finished executing.

 ## Event types